-You’ve likely heard of artificial intelligence (AI) before – but did you realise you’re probably using it every time you log onto your Facebook or Instagram feed, and use voice commands on your phone to set reminders or look something up?
+But did you know AI is already part of your day-to-day life?
+Every time you log onto your Facebook or Instagram feed, use voice commands on your phone or set reminders or look something up, you’re benefitting from it.

-Here we look at this tech in more detail, and show you some of the new ways you could be using it to make life easier in future…
+Let’s look at the tech in more detail, and show you some of the new ways you may be using it in the future…

 What is AI?

-AI works by copying the human thought process – giving machines the ability to do things like learn information, respond to it and interact with others.
+AI works by copying the human thought process (hence ‘artificial’ and ‘intelligence’) – giving machines the ability to do things like learn information, respond to it and interact with others.

-Eventually scientists hope it’ll be advanced enough to allow them to reason intelligently and even think their own thoughts, although that’s still some way off.
+Eventually scientists hope AI will be advanced enough to allow robots to hold conversations and even think their own thoughts (read: the singularity) – although that’s still a way off.

 So how exactly is it being used today?